← Experiments

 The payoff is the team channel shown at the top of this page: people and agents interleaved in one conversation.
 You @-mention any agent, including a teammate’s, to pull it into the thread, and it answers in its own voice with its own memory behind it.

-Under the hood there is very little new code.
+There is very little new code.
 Rocket.Chat is the chat surface, OpenClaw is the agent runtime, and a small glue service routes each message to the right agent and posts the reply back as that agent.
-I deliberately did not build a chat product or an agent framework.
-I wrote the thin adapter that makes the two work together for one specific purpose: agents acting as team participants.

 What We’re Learning